FIWARE/tutorials.Understanding-At-Context/README.md

 An attempt to solve this interoperablity problem has been made within the JSON domain, and this has been done by adding an `@context` element to existing JSON data structures.
 This has led to the creation of the **JSON-LD** standard.

-The main takeaway from **JSON-LD**, is that a remote context file and the **JSON-LD** `@context` definition can be used to assign unique long URNs for every defined attribute.
-Developers are then free to use their own regular short attribute names within their own applications, but though the application of Expansion and Compaction operations
+The main takeaway from **JSON-LD**, is that a remote context file and the **JSON-LD** [`@context` definition](https://w3c.github.io/json-ld-syntax/#the-context) can be used to assign unique long URNs for every defined attribute.
+Developers are then free to use their own regular short attribute names within their own applications, converting from URIs to preferred shortnames though the application of Expansion and Compaction operations.

-To promote interoperability, the **NGSI-LD** API is defined using the concepts of **JSON-LD** and therefore a thorough knowledge of **JSON-LD** `@context` is fundamental to the use **NGSI-LD**.
+**NGSI-LD** is a formally structured _extended subset_ of **JSON-LD**.
+To promote interoperability, the **NGSI-LD** API is defined using the **JSON-LD** specification and therefore a thorough knowledge of **JSON-LD** and in particular `@context` files is fundamental to the use **NGSI-LD**.

 ## What is JSON-LD?

-JSON-LD is an extension of JSON , it is a standard way of avoiding ambiguity when expressing linked data in JSON so that the data is structured in a format which is parsable by machines.
+**JSON-LD** is an extension of JSON , it is a standard way of avoiding ambiguity when expressing linked data in JSON so that the data is structured in a format which is parsable by machines.
 It is a method of ensuring that all data attributes can be easily compared when coming from a multitude of separate data sources, which could have a different idea as to what each attribute means.
 For example, when two data entities have a `name` attribute how can the computer be certain that is refers to a _"Name of a thing"_ in the same sense (rather than a **Username** or a **Surname** or something).
 URLs and data models are used to remove ambiguity by allowing attributes to have a both short form (such as `name`) and a fully specified long form (such `http://schema.org/name`) which means it is easy to discover which attribute have a common meaning within a data structure.

 JSON-LD introduces the concept of the `@context` element which provides additional information allowing the computer to interpret the rest of the data with more clarity and depth.